 - Tell all of your health care providers that you take acetylcysteine injection.
 This includes your doctors, nurses, pharmacists, and dentists.

 - The drug may change color when the bottle is opened.

-- There may be a bad odor to this medicine.
+- There may be a bad odor to acetylcysteine injection.
 This most often goes away fast.

 - Very bad and sometimes deadly allergic reactions have rarely happened.
 Talk with your doctor.

 - If you weigh less than 88 pounds (40 kilograms) or you have to watch how much fluid you take in, talk with your doctor.
 The chance of too much fluid in the body may be raised with acetylcysteine injection.
 Too much fluid in the body could lead to low blood sodium levels, seizures, and death.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using acetylcysteine injection while you are pregnant.